St. Mathias Catholic Church

 Fort Ripley, MN 56479

-The first full time pastor of St. Mathias was Fr.
-E. Bosus from 1905 till 1909.
+The first full-time pastor of St. Mathias was Fr.
+E. Bossus from 1905 to 1909.
 During his pastorate, the rectory was built in 1906.
 When he left there were 57 families in the parish.
 He was succeeded by Fr.
 Lamy; he stayed until 1918.
-He added a sacristy, two galleries, built the steeple and installed a 400 pound bell.
+He added a sacristy, and two galleries built the steeple and installed a 400-pound bell.
 In July 1920, Father Tertoogan, a native of Holland, started the Crosier connection with the parish that lasted until 1996.

-Finally, in June of 2014 it was announced that there would be two clusters in the Brainerd Area.
-St. Andrew & St. Mathias would be clustered together and St. Francis, All Saints and St. Thomas of the Pines in the other.
-We currently have two separate offices, one located at St. Andrews and the other just behind St. Francis Church.
+In June 2014, it was announced that there would be two parish clusters in the Brainerd Area.
+St. Andrew & St. Mathias would be clustered together and known as the South Cluster.
+Bishop Sirba appointed Fr.
+Daniel Weiske as the pastor for the South Cluster.
+Fr.
+Tony Wroblewski remained as pastor for St. Francis, All Saints, and St. Thomas of the Pines, known as the North Cluster.